Coachhouse (the), Durhamhill

 House | 6 bedrooms | sleeps 14

-This high spec, newly-converted coach house is specially designed for big groups of friends or families to live in the lap of luxury while enjoying activities in any weather.
+This high spec, newly-converted coach house is specially designed for big groups of friends or families to live in the lap of luxury and enjoy activities in any weather.
 Big games room/cinema, huge dining table, cosy woodburners, friendly llamas and hens.
 The ecofriendly house sits in the heart of Galloway countryside, approximately 30 minutes drive from the fantastic Solway coast.
 The massive sliding glass doors give far-reaching views to the hills & bathe the house in natural light & warmth.
 The games room/ cinema is another converted coach house and has table football, table tennis, small air-hockey, and chess table.
 It converts into a cinema to enjoy wine, woodburner & popcorn.
-See our video of the place on our website.
+See the video of the place on our website on link lower right, in blue box.

 Short breaks - please contact owner for price.